tantikristanti/grobid-medical-report/doc/training/header-medical-report.md

 # Annotation guidelines for the _header-medical-report_ model

 ## Introduction

-For the following guidelines, we first need to generate the training data as explained [here](../Training-the-medical-report-models.md#generation-of-training-data).

-In __grobid-medical-report__, the document __header-medical-report__ corresponds to the metadata information sections about the document.
-This is typical information that can be found at the beginning of the article (i.e., `front`).
+Before performing this procedure, pre-annotated data must be prepared as explained in [generate new datasets](../Training-the-medical-report-models.md#generate-new-datasets).

-For identifying the exact pieces of information to be part of the `header-medical-report` segments, see the [Annotation guidelines of the medical-report-segmenter model](medical-report-segmenter.md).
+To identify the header (`<front>`) element, see the annotation guidelines of the [medical-report-segmenter](medical-report-segmenter.md) model.

 For the header-medical-report model, we use the following TEI elements: